fgimenez/openstack-sandbox/README.md

     $ bundle install

-Once this is done, you can install the required vagrant plugins with bindler:
+Once this is done, you can install the required vagrant plugins:

-    $ bindle install
+    $ vagrant plugin bundle

 You should also need two HostOnly interfaces: